JoeAkaSepp/mmt-b2019_mitterbauer_schmidhuber_frontend/_docs/components/button.md

 # Advanced Buttons

+{% include pattern_block.html url='/src/patterns/components/button/filter_button.html' %}

+A filter button is there to filter the data selection.

+{% include pattern_block.html url='/src/patterns/components/button/state_buttons.html' %}

+A state button shows the current state of a task.
+This can be "ToDo", "Doing" or "Done".

-{% include pattern_block.html url='/src/patterns/components/button/animated_button.html' %}
+{% include pattern_block.html url='/src/patterns/components/button/slide_buttons.html' %}

-A button can be animated to show hidden content.
-Note the button will be sized according to the visible content.
-Make sure there is enough room for the hidden content to show.
+A slide button has the functionality to move a task from one state to another.